Oasis Cycle Centre

 The design involved a site masterplan, maximising the BMX track by taking it over the roof of the play building and a cycle repair workshop.
 Marks Barfield successfully gained planning permission for the project and helped and supported the charity in a number of fundraising initiatives.

-When funding for the project did not materialise Marks Barfield - having kept in touch in the intervening years - in June 2011 organised a meeting between Oasis, the local MP, Kate Hoey, and social entrepeneur Iain Tuckett, to try a kick start the project and help them put together a sustainable business plan to safeguard the Charity's future.
+When funding for the project did not materialise Marks Barfield - having kept in touch in the intervening years - in June 2011 organised a meeting between Oasis, the local MP, Kate Hoey, and social entrepreneur Iain Tuckett, and two students in 4year at London Met (Benjamin Barfield Marks and Matt Atkins), to try a kick start the project and help them put together a sustainable business plan to safeguard the Charity's future.